-At the end of 2016, the estimated refugee population worldwide stood at 22.5 million, with 17.2 million under the mandate of the United Nations High Commissioner for Refugees (UNHCR).
-This represents an increase of 1.1 million refugees under UNHCR mandate in one year.
-The United States - in numerous ways - actively supports efforts to provide protection, assistance, and durable solutions to these refugees, which promotes our humanitarian interests and furthers our foreign policy and national security interests.

-Under the authority of the Migration and Refugee Assistance Act of 1962, as amended, the United States contributes to the programs of UNHCR, the International Committee of the Red Cross (ICRC), the International Organization for Migration (IOM), the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), and other international and non-governmental organizations (NGOs) that provide protection and assistance to refugees, internally displaced persons (IDPs), victims of conflict, stateless persons, and other vulnerable migrants.
+At the end of 2015, the estimated refugee population worldwide stood at 21.3 million, with 16.1 million under the mandate of the United Nations High Commissioner for Refugees (UNHCR).
+This represents an increase of 1.7 million refugees under UNHCR mandate in one year.
+The United States actively supports efforts to provide protection, assistance, and durable solutions to these refugees, as these measures fulfill our humanitarian interests and further our foreign policy and national security interests.
+Under the authority of the Migration and Refugee Assistance Act of 1962, as amended, the United States contributes to the programs of UNHCR, the International Committee of the Red Cross (ICRC), the International Organization for Migration (IOM), the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), and other international and non-governmental organizations that provide protection and assistance to refugees, internally displaced persons (IDPs), victims of conflict, stateless persons, and other vulnerable migrants.
 These contributions are used to address the legal and physical protection needs of refugees and to furnish basic assistance such as water, sanitation, food, health care, shelter, education, and other services.
 The United States monitors these programs to ensure the most effective use of resources, maximizing humanitarian impact for the beneficiaries.